mpenkov/bigcsv/README.md

 - When reading from a pipe you can read output from other processes, but can't seek around.
 - When reading from a file, you can seek around it, but you're stuck with that file being on disk.

+The best option is to handle both, if you can, and let someone else decide what's best for them.

 ### Is It Faster To Work With Bytes or Unicode?

 CSV is typically a text format.